 - Any expense not otherwise classified, such as program services – All other expenses.

-Step 5 – Convert Projections from ProjectionHub to Form 1023
+Step 5 – Convert Projections from Template to Form 1023

-Next you will be able to download your projections from the ProjectionHub Dashboard and then enter those numbers into the form 1023.
+Next, you will be able to take your non-profit or church financial projections from our template and then enter those numbers into the form 1023.

 Step 6 – Add your Current Balance Sheet to Form 1023

-You can also download your balance sheet from ProjectionHub and enter in your current balance sheet into the form 1023 as seen below:
+Once you fill out your balance sheet template, you can enter in your current balance sheet into the form 1023 as seen below:

-Once that is complete you should be well on your way to completing your financial data section of your Form 1023.
-If you have any questions at all please don’t hesitate to reach out to me to ask specific questions about your application to become a non profit.
-I would be happy to help – Adam Hoeksema – firstname.lastname@example.org
+Once that is complete you should be well on your way to completing the financial data section of your Form 1023.
+If you have any questions at all please don’t hesitate to reach out to me to ask specific questions about your application to become a non-profit.
+I would be happy to help – Adam Hoeksema – email@example.com